JamieLivingstone/codus/README.md

 1. Make sure you have [NVM](https://github.com/nvm-sh/nvm) and [Rust](https://www.rust-lang.org/tools/install) installed.
 2. We use [Biome](https://biomejs.dev/) for code linting and formatting.
-3. Read our [CONTRIBUTING.md](CONTRIBUTING.md) for a detailed guide on our development process, coding standards, and how to submit pull requests.
+3. Read our [CONTRIBUTING.md](CONTRIBUTING.md) for a detailed guide on our development process, coding standards and how to submit pull requests.

 Feel free to contribute to Codus, whether it's through bug fixes, new features, or improvements to documentation!